-1 Corinthians 9:24-27 Know ye not that they which run in a race run all, but one receiveth the prize?
-So run, that ye may obtain.
-And every man that striveth for the mastery is temperate in all things.
-Now they do it to obtain a corruptible crown; but we an incorruptible.
-I therefore so run, not as uncertainly; so fight I, not as one that beateth the air: But I keep under my body, and bring it into subjection: lest that by any means, when I have preached to others, I myself should be a castaway.
+1 Corinthians 9:24-27 Do you not know that those who run in a race all run, but one receives the prize?
+Run in such a way that you may obtain it.
+And everyone who competes for the prize is temperate in all things.
+Now they do it to obtain a perishable crown, but we for an imperishable crown.
+Therefore I run thus: not with uncertainty.
+Thus I fight: not as one who beats the air.
+But I discipline my body and bring it into subjection, lest, when I have preached to others, I myself should become disqualified.

 However that lasted only about a mile, since Mike and the runners who followed him soon reunited with the larger pack who, having gone the wrong way, actually shaved about a half a mile off the course, and were now in the lead again.
 The final blow came when, because so many of the runners had gone the wrong way, the officials changed the official course route to accommodate their error.
 So when Mike Delcavo finally crossed the finish line, he was number 103 overall.